 The management and storage of the actual data is done by the Dataset's storage backend, which can easily be modified to integrate with various existing services.

 This design allows Datasets to be flexible and integrate many different methods for data storage and management, all through a single user interface.

-Currently, only the Gigantum Cloud Dataset type is available, but more will be added in the near future.
+Currently, only the Gigantum Cloud Dataset type is available, but more are being added.

 File Upload Limit

 Currently, the maximum supported individual file size is 15GB.
 You can upload multiple files for a total Dataset size greater than 15GB, but any single file must be 15GB or less.

 If you have a usecase where you need larger files, we'd love to hear about it!

 You can always put data directly into a Project, but there are many cases where using a Dataset makes more sense.
 Some common use cases are: